A Proposal Prepared for PFC Resources LLC

 Stewarding the Upper Klamath Basin — together.

-LivWell Property Management proposes a two-year General Management partnership across PFC's 20,000+ deeded acres and 49,000 acres of leases — integrating ranch operations, restoration, and people into one disciplined, accountable operation.
+LivWell Property Management proposes a three-year partnership across PFC's 20,000+ deeded acres and 49,000 acres of leases — integrating ranch operations, restoration, and people into one disciplined, accountable operation.

 A Note from LivWell

-Catena Foundation and PFC Resources are doing some of the most consequential conservation work in the American West — restoring ecosystem services on working lands while honoring Tribal, agricultural, and community partners across the Basin.
+PFC Resources is doing some of the most important conservation work in the American West — restoring ecosystem services on working lands while honoring Tribal, agricultural, and community partners across the Basin.

-That mission deserves a management partner whose entire culture is built around stewardship, communication, and follow-through.
-That's what LivWell does every day across Central Oregon.
-We propose to extend that operating discipline — and a dedicated, on-the-ground senior team — to PFC's portfolio for the next two years.
+That mission deserves a management partner whose culture is built around stewardship, communication, and follow-through.
+These are the values LivWell lives by.
+We propose to extend that operating discipline — and a dedicated, on-the-ground team — to PFC's portfolio.

 What we heard